-Management has elected to omit substantially all of the disclosures ordinarily included in a financial statement prepared in accordance with the cash basis of accounting.
-If the omitted disclosures were included in the financial statement, they might influence the user's conclusions about the town's cash receipts and disbursements.
-Accordingly, the financial statement is not designed for those who are not informed about such matters.
+Management has elected to omit substantially all the disclosures ordinarily included in financial statements prepared in accordance with the cash basis of accounting.
+If the omitted disclosures were included in the financial statements, they might influence the user's conclusions about the Company's assets, liabilities, equity, revenues, and expenses.
+Accordingly, the financial statements are not designed for those who are not informed about such matters.

-The supplementary information contained in schedules 1, 2, and 3 is presented for purposes of additional analysis and is not a required part of the basic financial statement.
-The supplementary information has been compiled from information that is the representation of management.
-We have not audited or reviewed the supplementary information and, accordingly, do not express an opinion or provide any assurance on such supplementary information.
+The supplementary information contained in Schedules 1, 2, and 3 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+This information is the representation of management.
+The information was subject to our compilation engagement, however, we have not audited or reviewed the supplementary information and, accordingly, do not express an opinion, a conclusion, nor provide any form of assurance on such supplementary information.